Aggravating Factors in Oakland DUI Cases

 Severe as these penalties seem, there are ways that your DUI charge can get even worse.
 In California, certain aggravating factors can result in even harsher punishments, such as higher fines and longer periods of incarceration.
 Six of those factors are explained below and should be addressed with the assistance of an Oakland DUI lawyer.

-Previous DUI Offenses
+When Do Previous DUI Offenses Aggravate a Charge?

 If you have three DUI convictions, any subsequent DUI arrest within 10 years of the first one will be charged as a felony.
 Convictions for ‘wet reckless’, or reckless driving due to alcohol consumption, and convictions from out of state will apply to the tally.